funkdog/RDT3.0/ReadMe.md

     Received: ACK-1, PASS
   ```

   You'll notice that it connects and then begins transmitting the packets.
-One interesting note here is that the last log message is that the ACK-1 this is becuase I send a response of -1 when the last piece of data has been sent.
+One interesting note here is that the last log message is that the ACK-1 this is because I send a response of -1 when the last piece of data has been sent.

 **Run on sand**
   ``` text